 Knowing what science concepts have to be reviewed or explored, Ed is ready for Lesson 2 (which may be many lessons, depending on the science concepts necessary to build student understanding).
-The summation of understanding that changes in the size of populations change is addressed as an outcome of the entire Class Project.
+Understanding that changes in the size of populations change is an outcome of the entire Class Project.
 In the sample lessons that follow this vignette, Lesson 2 addresses "the number of organisms an ecosystem can support depends on resources" from Ed's conceptual flow.